wp-plugins/widget-menuizer/readme.txt

 == Changelog ==

+= 0.5.6
+* Registering the metabox with the list of regions later in the hopes of catching any regions defined in the wrong hook
+* Eliminating an E_NOTICE-level error during output of $output being undefined

 = 0.5.5 =
-Changing 'attr_title' from a textfield into an option to set where (or whether) to display the title.
+* Changing 'attr_title' from a textfield into an option to set where (or whether) to display the title.
 Also adding a 'none' option to the container.

 = 0.5 =
-Initial public release.
+* Initial public release.